terraform-ibm-modules/terraform-ibm-secrets-manager-iam-engine/README.md

   region               = "us-south"
 }
 module "iam_secrets_engine" {
-  # Replace "master" with a GIT release version to lock into a specific release
   source                               = "terraform-ibm-modules/terraform-ibm-secrets-manager-iam-engine/ibm"
   version                              = "X.X.X"  # Replace "X.X.X" with a release version to lock into a specific release resource_group_id                    = "xxXXxxXXxXxXXXXxxXxxxXXXXxXXXXX"